conversis/varstack/README.md

 Inside this encrypted value, dicts and lists can exist.
 This will be parsed through varstack, too.

-**Importent!** encrypted values can not be nested, so you can not encrypt a dict, put it in another dict and encrypt this.
-=> Only the lasted cipher will be decrypted.

 The default gnupgdir is '_$HOME/.gnupg_'.
 If you want to chose another path, put _gnupghome: PATH_TO_GNUPG_FOLDER_ inside your varstack.yaml config file